modelscope/3D-Speaker/README.md

 ## To be expected :fire:
 - [2023.8] Releasing CAM++, ERes2Net and RDINO benchmarks in CN-Celeb.
 - [2023.8] Releasing score normalization and large-margin finetune recipes in speaker verification.
-- [2023.8] Releasing CAM++ and ERes2Net in language recognition for five languages.
+- [2023.8] Releasing CAM++ and ERes2Net in language identification for five languages.

 ## Contact
 If you have any comment or question about 3D-Speaker, please contact us by